M4tiasToreta/ProjectMLclassification/README.md

 ### Data preprocessing with mean encoding

-Most of data in the dataset is categorical, what makes it impossible for machine learning models to calculate previsions.
+Most of data in the dataset are categorical, what makes it impossible for machine learning models to calculate previsions.
 So, I decided to apply mean encoding method which calculates the average of correct answers each label has, this way models can calculate with numerical data.
 For that, I made the following generic function, in which you only have to input the name of the column you want to encode and the dataset you are getting data from.

 ```
 def mean_encoding(variable, dataset_model):